 Conduct a Root Cause Analysis

 The common problems faced by your customers can be grouped into different categories for improvement.
 You can prioritize an issue depending upon how many times it is mentioned in these categories.
-Once all the problems have been grouped, a Pareto chart can be used to clearly depict the issues in the order of priority.
+Once all the problems have been grouped, a Pareto chart can clearly depict the priority order issues.
 A Pareto chart is a graph used to highlight the frequency and impact of defects.
-It gives a clear picture of the different problem areas and once you have these highlighted, it is easy to fix them.
+It gives a clear picture of the different problem areas, and once you have these highlighted, it is easy to fix them.

 Train Your Staff